Windy days on the water can be thrilling and challenging for both the experienced SUPer and the beginner.

 Exhaustion can creep in silently when you are battling the winds.
-So, it is essential to take rests and recover in between intense paddling sessions.
+So, taking rests and recovering in between intense paddling sessions is essential.

-However, it can be pretty hard to find shelter when you are out in the water.
+However, finding shelter can be pretty hard when you are out in the water.
 So, here is how you can rest and recover in between paddling,

 - Thoroughly stretch out your muscles after five to ten minutes of paddling.
 This stretching will help you avoid accidental injuries and increase your focus.

 - Take in deep breaths when the paddle blade is out of the water.
-In this short window, you need to get your body oxygenated as best as possible.
+You need to get your body oxygenated as best as possible in this short window.

 - Remember to alternate sides while paddling.
-This way, you can rest some muscles while the others are providing the power.
+This way, you can rest some muscles while others provide the power.

-- In case of an emergency, you can lower your SUP anchor and take a quick rest.
+- In an emergency, you can lower your SUP anchor and take a quick rest.

-Periodically stretch your muscles, take deep breaths, paddle on both sides, kneel or lay down to rest and use SUP anchor if necessary to recover your stamina.
+Periodically stretch your muscles, take deep breaths, paddle on both sides, kneel or lay down to rest, and use a SUP anchor if necessary to recover your stamina.

 As long as you follow these seven tips, you should be able to SUP efficiently, even in windy weather and rough water.

 Moreover, these tips are not limited to windy day SUP excursions only.
-You will find that most of them are helpful in your everyday recreational SUPing too.
+You will find that most of them are helpful in your everyday recreational SUPing.